 A minimum of 3.0 GPA on a 4.0 point system, over the past two years of full-time study (a minimum of 10 full-course equivalents or 60 units) of the law degree.
 To be competitive, applicants will generally have GPAs considerably above the minimum.

 A law degree

-English language proficiency
+English language proficiency (ELP)

 An applicant whose primary language is not English may fulfill the English language proficiency requirement in one of the following ways:

 - Test of English as a Foreign Language (TOEFL ibt) score of 97 (minimum of 25 on the reading and writing components).

 - International English Language Testing System (IELTS) score of 7.0 (minimum of 6.5 in each section and a reading and writing band minimum of 7.0).